 It’s Home to World-Acclaimed Chefs & Tables

-If you’re seeking to taste some of the very best French cuisine has to offer, a trip to Lyon and its high gastronomic establishments is definitely in order.
-Boasting an unusual number of Michelin-starred restaurants, Lyon’s finest tables are noted for their melding of tradition and innovation and their reliance on superb local ingredients.
+If you’re seeking to taste some of the best French cuisine has to offer, a trip to Lyon and its high gastronomic restaurants is definitely in order.
+Boasting an unusual number of Michelin-starred tables and chefs, Lyon’s finest restaurants are noted for melding tradition and innovation and for their focus on superb local ingredients.
 These are just a few of the most sought-after in the city and its surrounds:

 La Mère Brazier: This restaurant in central Lyon has been a legendary gourmet destination since the 1920s, when Eugenie Brazier opened the establishment under her now-acclaimed name.
 The first woman to earn 3 Michelin stars (in 1933), Brazier notably served as a mentor to the young Paul Bocuse, and has long been regarded as an early 20th century master of French and Lyonnaise cuisine.
 Upholding her legend, it has won new accolades since Mathieu Viannay took the helm in 2008, earning two Michelin stars in the process.
 Known for his creative use of ingredients and eye-opening presentations– think Bresse chicken or lobster tail decorated with colourful purple broccoli and cauliflower, or cabbage stuffed with wild fowl and foie gras– Chef Viannay is certainly one of the stars of the Lyonnais culinary scene.
 The extensive wine cellar and adjoining wine bar affords the perfect opportunity to sample wines from the greater Lyon and Rhone region, and from other winemaking regions of France.